bonetrade/blog-source-files/Papers/cultpropcrime-06-18.md

 desecration of ww2 battleship wrecks - steel is pre 1945, so different atomic signature thus valuable; bones collected, given to the boss... what happens to them?

----

-## Understanding the trade in human remains matters.

----

 How do we deal with it?

-Note:
 Part of the problem is that not all of this is _illegal_. approaches and issues are of a part with broader trade in antiquities.
 Also: human remains are not property under common law!

 broader trade tends to focus on the auction houses and the big collectors; smaller objects, ebay, etc do not attract as much attention